Justina Machado: 1993–2015: Career beginnings

 In 1990, after graduating from Lane Tech, Machado moved to New York City.
 The experience she had gained as a performer with the Latino Chicago Theater Company helped open the doors for her in that city.
-Soon, she was offered a job as a professional actress in Los Angeles, California.
-Machado moved to Los Angeles and in 1996, she landed her first two acting roles.
-She was cast as "Elsa" in the TV series NYPD Blue episode #311, and she was also cast as "Val Cho" in the movie made for television No One Would Tell.
+Soon, she was offered a job as a professional actress in Los Angeles.
+After relocating, she landed her first two acting roles in 1996.
+She was cast as Elsa in the ABC series NYPD Blue appearing in the episode "Burnin' Love", and co-starring in the made-for-television drama film No One Would Tell.
+In 1997, she made her big screen debut playing supporting role of Carmen Rodriguez in the romantic drama film She's So Lovely.
+Machado also guest-starred on Arsenio, Any Day Now, Touched by an Angel, Early Edition, Angel and had a recurring role on the short-lived UPN sitcom Goode Behavior.